 In a 12 inch skillet, brown the ground beef and onion in butter or oil.
 If the ground beef yields a ton of grease, remove it by draining the beef/onion mixture with a slotted spoon.
 Place the drained beef/onion into a dish, then discard the grease from the skillet.
 Return the ground beef/onion mixture to the skillet.

 Combine the ground beef/onion mixture with ketchup, vinegar, sugar, mustard and Worcestershire.
 Stir.
 Add salt and pepper to taste.
-Simmer over a very low flame until most of the moisture evaporates, stirring frequently.
-Serve with potato chips and copious flagons of birch beer.
+Simmer over a low flame until most of the moisture evaporates.
+Stir frequently.
+Serve with potato chips and flagons of birch beer.